Frequently Asked Questions (FAQs)

 Eligibility to sit the College’s examinations is not restricted to UK trainees.
 There is no minimum training requirement to sit the College exams.
 However, candidates are unlikely to pass the Refraction Certificate without extensive practise and experience of refracting patients.
-It is also recommended that candidates have completed a minimum of 4 years of ophthalmology training before sitting the Part 2 FRCOphth examination.
+It is also recommended that candidates have completed a minimum of 4 years of ophthalmology training before sitting the Part 2 FRCOphth Written and Oral examinations.
 Success in these exams will NOT allow you automatically to apply for places in UK ophthalmic specialist training posts.

 3. Would you be able to advise me on the format of the Part 1 FRCOphth, Refraction Certificate and Part 2 FRCOphth exams?

 The Part 1 FRCOphth examination assesses understanding of patient investigations and knowledge of basic and clinical sciences relevant to ophthalmology.
 This is examined by a 3 hour Multiple Choice Question paper (MCQ) (1 best correct answer from 4) of 120 questions, and a 2 hour Constructed Response Question (CRQ) paper of 12 questions.
-Further details are available in the Part 1 FRCOphth Application Pack available on the Application Packs Page

 The Refraction Certificate consists of a 12 station Objective Structured Clinical Examination (OSCE).
-Further details are available in the Candidates' Information Pack available on the Application Packs Page.

 Structured Viva and